muhammetakkurtt/Table-Booking-System/README.md

 ## Usage

-- You can log in to the system by registering and logging in as a user.- Select the appropriate table and date to make a table reservation.
+- You can log in to the system by registering and logging in as a user.
+- Select the appropriate table and date to make a table reservation.
 - You can view and cancel your existing reservation.

 ## Live Demo